MHaytham/nyc-crashes-dashboard/README.md

-NYC Motor Vehicle Collisions – Interactive Dash Dashboard
+NYC Motor Vehicle Collisions – Interactive Dashboard

+This project is an interactive data visualization website built using Dash (Python/Plotly).
-An interactive, data-driven dashboard that visualizes NYC motor vehicle collisions using Dash, Plotly, Pandas, and Bootstrap.
+It analyzes and visualizes NYC motor vehicle collisions using a dataset enriched with numerous engineered features.

-This project allows users to dynamically explore crash patterns based on:
+The project fulfills the course requirements by providing:

+A complete EDA workflow

+Clean and well-documented data integration

+An interactive dashboard with filters + search mode

+A deployed website on a cloud platform (Railway)

+Full documentation of setup & deployment steps

+📦 1.
+Project Overview

+This dashboard helps users explore NYC collisions by enabling filtering and searching across:

 Borough